School Logo

 EYFS

-At Copp, we aim to provide a stimulating and exciting environment for the children to develop the early skills they need through a range of creative activities such as mark making, malleable, technology, constructing and building, exploring, problem-solving and physical development, both inside and outside the classroom.
+At St. Anne's Copp, we aim to provide a stimulating and exciting environment for the children to develop the early skills they need through a range of creative activities such as mark making, malleable, technology, constructing and building, exploring, problem-solving and physical development, both inside and outside the classroom.
 These approaches help the children to develop independence, the skills of problem-solving and critical thinking.
 The children will be taught key skills in reading, writing and mathematics through child-initiated play and focused led activities.

 The Department for Education has published a guide for parents, produced by Sheringham Nursery School and Children’s Centre – ‘What to expect in the Early Years Foundation Stage’ (formerly ‘What to expect when’) which guides parents through what to expect in their child’s development.
 It aligns with the new Development Matters to help practitioners engage with parents about their child’s development.
 Please click on the link below to view this useful document.